Music In Person Series: Billy McLaughlin

 Fine art meets musical delight when Oakton’s Department of Music and Department of Art and Design join forces for this one-night “happening.”
 Student artists display their paintings, drawings, ceramics, sculpture, and photography against the backdrop of a special performance by the College’s talented student and faculty musicians—all in the spirit of spring.

 Shakespeare’s most famous and frequently performed play, Romeo and Juliet, has been translated into more than 40 languages, permeating every aspect of popular culture.
 This stylized and modern telling of the world’s greatest love story, set along the banks of Adige River on the Ponte Pietra, slicing Verona into east and west, pulls the characters and audience into a whirlwind of energy, words, and violence.
 Despite a world screaming out of control, two young lovers find quiet in each other, and try to break an ancient grudge.

 By Athol Fugard

 Wife, lover, and daughter come together in the rural Karoo region of post-apartheid South Africa to mourn the man they all loved: Dawid, a poet who fled the country when the government banned his writing—and then returned home to die.
 One of Fugard’s most powerful works, this semi-autobiographical play speaks universal truths through ghosts who haunt the characters and seem all-too-real—and fights for some small reconciliation between the twin scourges of racism and exile...and hope for the future.

 Six Piano Ensemble

-The Spring Noteworthy Festival
+Spring Noteworthy Festival

-Play On Playwriting Festival
+Play On Student Playwriting Festival

-To celebrate its fifth year, Play On is expanding to include community colleges through the Midwest!
-Be the first to see these one-act plays written by students from Illinois, Indiana, Michigan, Minnesota, and Wisconsin.
+Now celebrating its sixth year, PlayOn gives community college playwrights a chance to shine!
+Be the first to see these one-act plays written by students from Illinois, Michigan, Minnesota, and Wisconsin.
 Proceeds benefit performing arts students at Oakton.